 First, we look at the teams he played on from 1899-1910.
-I won’t count his first year, which would help his case in this instance, because the 1898 Pirates had a losing record but Leever only pitched 5 games for them.
+I won’t count his first year, which would help his case in this instance, because the 1898 Pirates had a losing record but Leever only pitched five games for them.
 What you see when you look at his twelve full seasons is that the Pirates were above .500 in all twelve of them.
 Leever over that time would be 93 games over .500 and he started approximately 1/6th of the teams games.
-The team itself went 422 games over .500 during that time period so his winning percentage was higher than the teams, meaning when he pitched the team was better than normal and then won four NL titles during that time.
+The team itself went 422 games over .500 during that time period so his winning percentage was higher than the teams, meaning when he pitched the team was better than normal and they won four NL titles during that time.

 If you truly want to be objective when judging a player from that era, you should see which pitchers he faced and how often he faced good/bad teams.
 The records I quote for him are how the team fared in his starts.
-Most guys back then finished what they started, Leever threw 241 complete games in 299 starts but as you will see with the 1905 season below, when he needed help from the pen to finish out games he didn’t always get it.
+Most guys back then finished what they started, Leever threw 241 complete games in 299 starts, but as you will see with the 1905 season below, when he needed help from the pen to finish out games he didn’t always get it.

-In 1905 Sam won the last of his three winning percentage titles, going 20-5 for an .800 mark.
-The Pirates were great but their 96-57 record left them nine games back in the standings.
+In 1905, Sam won the last of his three winning percentage titles, going 20-5 for an .800 mark.
+The Pirates were great, but their 96-57 record left them nine games back in the standings.
 He made 29 total starts and went 11-6 against the four other teams with winning records.
-His starts vs good teams is right where it should be which makes this a pretty impressive season.
+His starts vs good teams is right where it should be, which makes this a pretty impressive season.
 He went 1-0 vs Mathewson and 2-2 vs Joe McGinnity.

-I always considered Leever someone who should get strong consideration for the Hall of Fame but he was never at the top of my list for players not in yet.
-Among Pirates players who spent significant time in Pittsburgh he is way up there.
-As I look at these numbers broken down he really hasn’t moved up any spots for me.
-The record vs future Hall of Fame pitchers is clearly impressive but it is hard to overlook the fact he didn’t face Christy Mathewson once from 1906-1908 when Mathewson made 21 starts against the Pirates and was the top NL pitcher of the day going 83-35 during those three years.
+I always considered Leever someone who should get strong consideration for the Hall of Fame, but he was never at the top of my list for players not in yet.
+Among Pirates players who spent significant time in Pittsburgh, he is way up there.
+As I look at these numbers broken down, he really hasn’t moved up any spots for me.
+The record vs future Hall of Fame pitchers is clearly impressive, but it is hard to overlook the fact he didn’t face Christy Mathewson once from 1906-1908, when Mathewson made 21 starts against the Pirates and was the top NL pitcher of the day, going 83-35 during those three years.